Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 She was the first one out.

-What do you mean the first thing very telling?
+What do you mean, the first one?

 What do you mean, the first one out?